chefcramer/MechaCar_Statistical_Analysis/README.md

 # Results
 ## Linear Regression to Predict MPG

 Using the provided MechaCar_mpg.csv file, linear regression was used to predict the Fuel Efficeiency of the 50 prototype cars.
-We used 5 different variables to examine the effect that they had on fuel efficenecy (MPG), The Vehicle Length, The Vehicle Weight, The Spoiler Angle, Drive Train (AWD), and Ground Clearance.
+We used 5 different variables to examine the effect that they had on fuel efficenecy (MPG), The Vehicle Length, The Vehicle Weight, The Spoiler Angle, Ground Clearance, and Drive Train (AWD).

 ![linear_regression](https://github.com/chefcramer/MechaCar_Statistical_Analysis/blob/main/Resources/deliv_1_5.PNG)